murtazahr/Digi-Sign-Petitions/README.md

 1. Go to https://wallet.fuel.network/docs/install/ and click on “Install Fuel Wallet”
 2. Once installed, create a new wallet.
 You will receive a wallet address.
 3. Head over to https://faucet-beta-4.fuel.network/
 4. Paste your wallet address and submit the captcha.
-Then, click of "Give me Ether".
+Then, click on "Give me Ether".
 5. You will receive 0.5 ETH in your wallet.

 ### Instructions to Run Locally